UofSC-Fall-2022-Math-300-H01/jekyll/notes/functions/in_sets.md

 $$
 123, 132, 213, 312, 231, 321
 $$
-The first entry of list is the identity function.
+The first entry of the list is the identity function.